A Christmas Carol (2017 play): US tour and San Francisco (2021)

+Off-Broadway (2025)

+The Old Vic production ran Off-Broadway at the Perelman Performing Arts Center from 23 November 2025 until 4 January 2026, starring Michael Cerveris as Scrooge.
+The production will return from 20 November 2026 until 3 January 2027, starring Andy Karl as Scrooge.

 Dublin (2019)

 A new production ran at the Gate Theatre, Dublin from 15 November 2019 to 18 January 2020 which was directed by Selina Cartmell with set and lighting designed by Ciaran Bagnall and costumes designed by Katie Davenport.